Aerial view of two people lying on a sandy white beach shoreline of Lake Huron.

 Cobourg Beach on Lake Ontario

 Families with young kids will love the splash pad at Cobourg Beach.
-You can even camp at the Victoria Park Campgrounds adjacent to the beach.
+Overnight camping is available at the Victoria Park Campgrounds adjacent to the beach.
 Walk along the pier to see the historic Cobourg East Pierhead Lighthouse, which gets bathed in picturesque waves every few minutes.
+Victoria Park has several pavilions, so you can bring your lunch and get a break from the sunshine.

 Sault Ste.
 Marie and Algoma